Skip to contents

 • count: Total records in the bin.

-• percent: Percentage of records within each bin.
+• percent: Percentage of total records within each bin.

 Details

 Like other statistical computing functions, nonlinear_bins() is happiest without missing data.
 It is best to pass complete probability of survival and outcome data to the function for optimal performance.
 With smaller datasets, this is especially helpful.
-However, nonlinear_bins() will handle NA values and throw a warning about missing probability of survival values, if any exist in Ps_col.
+However, nonlinear_bins() will throw a warning about missing values, if any exist in Ps_col and/or outcome_col.

 References